Noah Grove

 Noah Grove (born May 1, 1999) is an American ice sled hockey player.

 Career

 Grove was a member of the gold medal-winning US team at the 2018 and 2022 Winter Paralympics.
 He also played amputee football at the 2014 World Cup.
+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.